Is your engine is overheating, or shows signs of running hotter than normal. Then, you may have a problem, with your

 The easiest way to know whether your relay is causing trouble, is to replace it with another relay.
 Check the power center for a similar relay.
 Something like a window or wiper relay.

 If you can’t find a suitable relay, you still can test the relay.
 Go ahead and read the steps described in Fuel Pump Relay – Function And Testing Procedures.
 The steps are the same for your relay.

 Still another DIY test involves, shaking the cooling fan relay and listening for any noises.
 Consequently, a broken armature will rattle around the relay.

 So, when checking for engine cooling fan problems, a modern vehicle may present a challenge.
 Consequently, some fan circuits are wired so the fan can come on at any time.
 Whether the engine is running or not.
-Finally, Keep fingers and tools away from the fan blades.
+Finally, keep fingers and tools away from the fan blades.